-For the year 2021, the Company secured another credit line/loan from Luzon Development Bank in the amount of ₱12.5million in April and ₱12.0million in Sept., obtained for working capital requirements.
-The notes carry interest rate of 10% p.a. and payable in 3 years, with interest payable monthly in advance.
+For the year 2022, the Company secured another credit line/loan from Luzon Development Bank, Philippine Bank of Communications and Qwick Financing Inc. in the amount of ₱50.00million, ₱55.82million and ₱22.37million respectively, obtained for working capital requirements.
+The notes carry interest rate of 9-15% p.a. and payable in 3 years, with interest payable monthly in advance.
 The loan is secured with real estate properties.